-B.7 The power to issue a stop notice lies in Section 183 of the Town & Country Planning Act 1990 (as amended).
+B.7 The power to issue a stop notice lies in Section 183 of the Town and Country Planning Act 1990 (as amended).
 A stop notice may be issued to support an enforcement notice.
-Its has the effect of requiring a breach of planning control to cease.
+It has the effect of requiring a breach of planning control to cease.
 A stop notice is only used where the breach of planning control is causing severe, serious and irreversible harm.
 The notice usually takes effect after a period of 3 days and prohibits continuation of any, or all of the activities specified in the enforcement notice.
 It cannot be used to prohibit the use of any building as a dwellinghouse nor require the cessation of any activity which has been carried out for a period of more than four years prior to the service of the notice.
-Compensation may be payable by the LPA if the enforcement notice to which the stop notice relates is quashed on appeal.
+The Council may have to pay compensation if the enforcement notice to which the stop notice relates is quashed on appeal.
 Failure to comply with a Stop Notice is an offence liable to prosecution in the Magistrates Court and a fine of up to £20,000 or even imprisonment.

-Temporary Stop Notice
+Temporary Stop Notice (TSN)

-B.8 The power to issue a temporary stop notice lies in Section 171E - 171H of the Town & Country Planning Act 1990 (as amended).
-Introduced in March 2005, this does not require the issue of an enforcement notice.
-A temporary stop notice can require the immediate cessation of a breach of planning control for a period of up to 28 days.
-During this 28 day period an enforcement and stop notice can be served.
-Can be used against the siting of caravans.
+B.8 The power to issue a TSN lies in Section 171E - 171H of the Town and Country Planning Act 1990 (as amended).
+Introduced in March 2005, this does not require the issue of an Enforcement Notice.
+A TSN can require the immediate cessation of a breach of planning control for a period of up to 28 days and since 4 May 2013 this includes residential caravans.
+During this 28 day period Enforcement and Stop Notices can be served or the person in receipt of the TSN could take appropriate corrective action.
 There is no right of appeal.
 Failure to comply is an offence subject to prosecution in the Magistrates Court and a fine of up to £20,000.